For Immigration or Citizenship

 2. Essential Skills: These are the skills we use for work, learning and life.
 They provide the foundation for learning all other skills and make it possible for people to grow in their jobs and adapt to workplace change.

 - Oral Communication

 - Working with Others

 - Continuous Learning

 Over 200 occupations have been profiled.
 At the Essential Skills site, you can search for a job title or category and you will find the job requirements related to each of the 9 essential skills.
 More profiles of other occupations are being developed and will be available in the coming months.
-You can see how a job profile aligns with a CLB level by looking at the Comparative Framework at the following chart: (insert chart from comparative framework or hyperlink to chart)

 The job specific information includes:

 - sample title *